samfitgen/trgen/docs/Full_Distance_Triathlon_Base-Low_Volume.md

 > Run for 70min at an Easy-Moderate pace, RPE6.
 The goal here is steady,
 > continuous mileage and a slower form of fatigue than you’ll see during your
 > shorter base runs.
-Accordingly, reduce the intensity to RPE4 or 5 if it keeps
+Accordingly, reduce the intensity to RPE5 or RPE4 if it
-> your legs turning over, non-stop and injury-free.
+> keeps your legs turning over, non-stop and injury-free.

 ## Week 4 (Recovery)